 Also, there are a few things you need to consider before you buy your 360.

 Look at the games, first of all.
 Is there anything there that you have to play?
 Anything there that isn’t already multiplatform.
-Will you no longer possess the will to live if you cannot play RockStar Games presents Table Tennis? → Illiterates hate her!
-Click to read this one weird trick.
+Will you no longer possess the will to live if you cannot play RockStar Games presents Table Tennis? → Lame is what happens when you’re busy making other plans.